Clemson play-caller Tony Elliott to miss Sugar Bowl due to COVID-19

 The team on Wednesday afternoon announced offensive coordinator Tony Elliott will be unavailable for the No. 2 Tigers' showdown with No. 3 Ohio State on Friday while in COVID-19 protocols.

-Elliott has been the team's primary play caller since the 2015 season.
-In his stead, play calling duties will fall to passing game coordinator Brandon Streeter, with some input from others.
+Elliott has been the team's primary play-caller since the 2015 season.
+In his stead, those duties will fall to passing game coordinator Brandon Streeter, with some input from others.

 Streeter has been a Clemson assistant since late 2014, serving as recruiting coordinator and quarterbacks coach before being promoted to his current post at the end of last season.